These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T1C08 (C) [97.25]

-What is the normal term for an FCC-issued primary station/operator license grant?
+What is the normal term for an FCC-issued primary station/operator amateur radio license grant?

 C. Ten years